Navigating noncompete agreements: what every business owner should know

 Award-winning payroll (with a built-in HR department)

-According to an Economic Policy Institute survey, roughly half of US employers require at least some of their employees to sign a noncompete agreement.
-Although this makes up a significant number of people in the workforce, asking employees to agree to a noncompete (and the terms it spells out) is not standard practice across all industries.
-So how do you know if your organization needs to use them?
+Roughly half of US employers require at least some of their employees to sign a non-compete agreement, according to an Economic Policy Institute survey.
+Although this makes up a significant number of people in the workforce, asking employees to agree to a non-compete (and the terms these agreements spell out) is not standard practice across all industries.
+So, how do you know if your organization needs to use them?

-If you’ve ever wondered how a noncompete agreement might protect your business interests or prevent proprietary information from being shared with a competitor, having a basic understanding of how they work (and their limitations) is a good place to start.
+If you’ve ever wondered how a non-compete agreement might protect your business interests or prevent proprietary information from being shared with a competitor, having a basic understanding of how these types of agreements work (and their limitations) is a good place to start.

-A noncompete agreement, also known as a “covenant not to compete” or CNC, is a legal contract that prohibits an employee from competing against an employer for a fixed period of time after a working relationship ends.
-Noncompetes can be standalone contracts or included as a noncompete clause in larger contracts.
+A non-compete agreement, also known as a “covenant not to compete” or CNC, is a legal contract that prohibits an employee from competing against an employer for a fixed period of time after a working relationship ends.
+These agreements also prevent employees from revealing a company’s proprietary information or secrets to outside parties both during and after employment.
+Non-compete agreements can be standalone contracts or included as a non-compete clause in larger contracts.

 A non-compete agreement is generally used to: